Swede

 Now in store.
 Quality overall is ok, production is down depending on where it is grown.
 Quantity of baker in the crop is reduced.

 Crop continued to bulk up through September and October but still down in tonnage.
-Larger processing sizes are reduced and plans are underway to import in May to ensure availability and quality for the coming year.
+Larger processing sizes are reduced and plans are

 Main crop quality is good from Stewart’s in Tayside, Scotland.